 These wasps were PISSED.

 My mind stopped functioning.
 My autonomic system seized control.
 I recall running away from my door, hopping like I was on hot coals, and madly gesticulating to get these creatures off me.
 I felt the prick, prick, prick of stinging nettles.
 Too many to count, and in rapid succession.
-(I later learned that, unlike honeybees, one wasp can sting its victim multiple times and live another day to tell the tale).
+(I later learned that, unlike honeybees, one wasp can sting its victim multiple times and live another day to torment someone else).

 Most horrifying was the entanglement in my hair as I desperately tried to oust these invaders.
 Two thoughts of gratitude flooded my brain as I fought vigorously: Thank God my hair is short, and Thank God my T-shirt is tucked in.